 This study showed that again, vs chlorhexedine, oil pulling was just as effective in remedying bad breath. (source)

 Wow.
 So the next time your dentist recommends chlorhexedine, maybe you should pull out a jar of coconut oil instead!!
-It's one way to avoid antibiotics.

 What Is the Best Oil for Oil Pulling–Is Coconut Oil Really Better?